-Sugar substitutes are lower or noncaloric sweetener alternatives that are used instead of common table sugar.
-You can find them in many foods and beverages marketed as "sugar-free" or "diet."
+Sugar substitutes are lower- or no-calorie sweetener alternatives to common table sugar.
+You can find them in many foods and beverages marketed as “sugar-free” or “diet.”

 Some of the widely used sugar substitutes are:

 - Artificial sweeteners: Name brand examples include Equal, Sweet’N Low, and Splenda.

-- Novel sweeteners: These are combinations of various types of sweeteners like stevia or monk fruit extract.
+- Novel sweeteners: These are individual or combinations of various types of sweeteners like stevia or monk fruit extract.

 Sugar alcohols are reduced-calorie sweeteners.

 Despite the name, they contain no alcohol.
-These sweet alternatives can be helpful for weight loss.
+These sweet alternatives may be helpful for weight loss.
 They have fewer calories and carbohydrates than sugar.
 But the Mayo Clinic explains that sugar substitutes aren’t necessarily the secret to weight loss.